Read This First

 - Inform businesses and policymakers about how to design products, services, and policies that take into account human psychology.

-- Central distinction: Behavioral Economics helps separate what otherwise becomes compressed inside Behavioral Economics.
+- Central distinction: Behavioral economics helps separate what otherwise becomes compressed inside Behavioral Economics.

 - Best charitable version: The idea has to be made strong enough that criticism reaches the real view rather than a caricature.